 Government Job Retention Scheme

-On Friday 17th April the DfE issued clarification on Furlough for state funded schools, read it here
+On Friday 17th April the DfE issued a clarification on Furlough for state-funded schools, read it here

 General Furlough rules and claiming guidance can be found here

 The guidance confirms that Schools cannot Furlough staff who are paid from the school budget, including from High Needs, and other special funding streams, but can Furlough some staff where they are paid from alternative income streams and after all other potential options have been fully considered, including seeking to make the necessary savings from their existing budget and considering options to redeploy these staff.
 Those staff that may be considered for Furlough include the following groups if they are fully or partly funded from external (primarily parental) contributions:

 Conditions for Furlough

 The following conditions need to be met: